Athulsjv/credit-risk-monitoring-dashboard/README.md

 is a critical and addressable risk factor.

 **Recommendation 2 — Interest Rate Cap for High Risk Grades** Consider capping or restructuring interest rates for Grade G borrowers.
-At 27.72% average interest rate with a 21.52% average DTI, repayment becomes mathematically unsustainable — the interest rate itself may be accelerating defaults rather than compensating for risk.
+At an average interest rate of 27.72% and an average DTI of 21.52%, repayment becomes increasingly difficult for many borrowers, potentially accelerating default risk.
+Reviewing pricing strategies or offering structured repayment options may help improve repayment outcomes while managing portfolio risk.

 ---